 I keep smaller assistive technology devices like magnifiers, eReaders, and iPad cases in here for easy reference.
 I have more assistive technology devices than average because this is what I am studying.
 My E-Bot Pro does not fit in a drawer, and instead is next to my desk.

-I keep a couple of pairs of earbuds that I received with various devices, as well as a wireless Bluetooth headset that can connect to my phone.
+I keep a couple of pairs of earbuds in my dorm desk that I received with various devices, as well as a wireless Bluetooth headset that can connect to my phone.
 In addition, I have a pair of ear plugs that I use for band and for taking tests.
-Get them here.

 My bottom drawer is where I keep all of my printer paper, cardstock, printer supplies, and other bulky items.
 I also store a sliding table for my E-Bot Pro in here that I received from the Department of Blind and Visually Impaired.
 This is twice the size of the rest of my other drawers.